 You’ve been trying to crack the code for getting a literary agent’s attention, whether in a query or a face-to-face meeting, right?
 You’ve been searching high and low for the secret to making an agent sit up and say “Wow!”

 Well, since I’m in a good mood, I’m going to risk ostracism from my colleagues by breaking the Agent Code of Secrecy.
-Here you go:

-13 surefire ways to impress an agent.
+Here you go: 13 surefire ways to impress a literary agent

 1. Make sure your idea feels fresh

 Everybody knows there are very few completely new ideas.
 That’s okay — you just have to present your idea from a new angle, with a different spin than what’s already out there, and with a fabulous writing style that’s uniquely YOU.

 Even if your topic is one for which there are already numerous books, make sure it doesn’t feel derivative.
 Whatever makes your book unique, highlight that in your query, pitch and proposal.

 2. Follow submission guidelines